Bidyanus bidyanus: Diet

-Silver perch are opportunistic feeders, feeding on insect larvae, molluscs, annelid worms and algae.
+Silver perch are opportunistic feeders, feeding on insect larvae, molluscs, annelids and algae.
 The importance of vegetative matter in the diet of silver perch is still debated.
-Silver perch appear primarily to be a low-order predator of small aquatic invertebrate prey, with occasional intakes of small fish and vegetative matter.
-In aquaria, silver perch are reported to take blood worms readily.
+Silver perch appear primarily to be a low-order predator of small aquatic invertebrates, with occasional intakes of small fish and vegetative matter.
+In aquaria, silver perch are reported to take bloodworms readily.